SucreRouge/RasPi-DroneNav/README.md

 **shapedetector.py** - Class of an object which identifies the shape.

+### src_additional folder - contains additional programs for testing

+**controlsTest.py** - Allows to test and configure control through LibrePilot by using computer keyboard.

+### src_ard folder - programs for AVR microcontroller which generates PWMs for CC3D

 **dronePWMControl** - First version of generating custom PWM on Arduino Uno.

 **dronePWMControlv2** - Working version of Arduino Uno program which reads from serial port the PWM values and applies them to specific pins.

+**dronePWMControlv3** - Final version of my custom PWM generation.
+Reads data from UART and generates PWMs based on this data.
+Not consistent enough for Drone.

+**dronePWMControlv4** - Same as above but with c strings... doesn't work properly.

+**dronePWMControlv5** - THE program.
+Uses Arduino's servo library which generates signals with almost perfect 50Hz.
+With this program LibrePilot properly configures control.